Poseidon: Arcadian myths

-The illuminating exception is the archaic and localised myth of the stallion Poseidon and mare Demeter at Phigalia in isolated and conservative Arcadia, noted by Pausanias (2nd century AD) as having fallen into desuetude; the stallion Poseidon pursues the mare-Demeter, and from the union she bears the horse Arion, and a daughter (Despoina), who obviously had the shape of a mare too.
-The violated Demeter was Demeter Erinys (furious).
-In Arcadia, Demeter's mare-form was worshiped into historical times.
-Her xoanon of Phigaleia shows how the local cult interpreted her, as goddess of nature.
+In another Arcadian myth when Rhea had given birth to Poseidon, she told Cronus that she had given birth to a horse, and gave him a foal to swallow instead of the child.
+In the Homeric Hymn Demeter puts a dark mourning robe around her shoulders as a sign of her sorrow.
+Demeter's mare-form was worshipped into historical times.
+The xoanon of Melaina at Phigalia shows how the local cult interpreted her, as goddess of nature.
 A Medusa type with a horse's head with snaky hair, holding a dove and a dolphin, probably representing her power over air and water.